What is Project SOOTHe (Sensory Opportunities Offering Therapeutic Help)?

 Through Project SOOTHe, we provide sensory objects such as weighted blankets, swings, sensory toys, and white noise machines that can help ease anxiety for children.

 These objects calm the central nervous system, help little (and big) bodies process stress, and increase the release of serotonin, a hormone that stabilizes things like mood and sleep.

 If you're a foster parent, case worker or therapist interested in applying for any of the following items for a specific child in the Austin area foster care system, please submit the request form below and we’ll connect with you.
-The child must currently be residing in Hays, Travis, Williamson, or Caldwell counties.
+The child must currently be residing in Hays, Travis, Williamson, Caldwell, and Bastrop counties.

 - Custom Weighted Blanket (we'll need approval from a professional who knows the child to confirm the safest weight)

 - White Noise Machine

 - Infant Wrap/Carrier

 - Sensory-Specific Toys

 Through Project SOOTHe, we provide opportunities for caregivers to learn more about all things sensory processing.
 We offer regular sensory play days for you to connect with other caregivers while the kids play and ongoing trainings with SPD experts who have real-life SPD experience.